Open components for the cloud-edge continuum

 Gardener

 The Gardener Project is a robust, scalable, and production-hardened, certification ready, open-source system that manages Kubernetes clusters across many infrastructure providers.
 It's designed to handle the heavy lifting of cluster provisioning, management, and operations, freeing up teams to focus on their core competencies.
-With its extensible architecture, Gardener ensures seamless integration with existing infrastructure/cloud providers, making it an ideal choice for the diverse and complex cloud and edge needs.
+With its extensible architecture, Gardener ensures seamless integration with existing infrastructure/cloud providers, making it an ideal choice for the diverse and complex cloud and near edge needs.
 It embodies the principles of the European Union's digital strategy, promoting open standards, interoperability, and hence serves as a bootstrap building block in ApeiroRA.

 WebsiteGitHub